MatthewYong/twufo/README.md

 ## Testing
 The following test scenarios have been carried out:

-- Navigation menu
+### Navigation test
+- Access and leaving the game page
-    1. Go to the navigation menu on the landing page
+    1. On the landing page click on **PLAY**
+    2. Verified that this will open the game page
-    2. Click on one of the titles on the navigation bar and verify that:
+    3. Click on the arrow button
-        - The logo **'Saitama Dainingu'** will redirect to the landing page
+    4. Verified that the page will return to the index page

+- Access and leaving the instructions page
-        - **'Home'** will redirect to the landing page
+    1. Go to the landing page click on **INSTRUCTIONS**
+    2. Verified that this will open the instructions page
+    3. Click on the 'X' icon located at the top right corner of the window
-        - **'About'** will redirect to the about page
+    4. Verified that the page will return to the index page

+- Access and leaving the contact page
-        - **'Gallery'** will redirect to the gallery page
+    1. Go to the landing page click on **CONTACT**
-        - **'Contact'** will scroll the page down to the contact section
+    2. Verified that this will open the contact page
+    3. Click on the 'X' icon located at the top right corner of the window
-    3. Verify that step 2 will work on the about and the gallery page
+    4. Verified that the page will return to the index page

+### Contact Form
+- Sending a message through contact form
+    1. Fill in all the rows with the required information
+    2. Click on send button
+    3. Verified that an alert message will pop up
+    4. Verified that sent message has been received

+- Overwriting variables through argument in function sendEmail
+    1. Fill in all

+### Game play

+### Jasmine Testing

+    - Jasmine testing has been carried out for buttons
+    - Results see below

 ### Browser and Mobile Devices
 All of the test scenarios have been carried out in the browsers and mobile devices as listed below.
 No problems were found in regard to the responsiveness, overflow and the functionality.